Debra Wood, RN

 Side effects may include:

-Corticosteroids help to minimize inflammation and to relieve pain due to inflammation.
+Corticosteroids help to minimize inflammation and relieve pain due to inflammation.
 You may experience pain and inflammation for a variety of reasons, such as:

 Common side effects include: